spaconference/spa-website/README.md

 In addition, previous conference sites are left in situ once the year changes.
 There is a back up of them in the [SPA conference organisation](https://github.com/spaconference/previous-spa-sites) or they can be seen from the [current SPA site](http://spaconference.org).

+# To run locally

+You will need [jekyll](https://jekyllrb.com/docs/quickstart/) to run the site locally, and [html-proofer](https://rubygems.org/gems/html-proofer/) to run the tests locally.

+Follow the commands in [deploy.sh](/deploy.sh).

-To run locally: `bundle exec jekyll serve`.
-The output of that command will tell you where the site is running locally (something like `localhost:4000/$conference_year/`).
+The output of the first command will tell you where the site is running locally (something like `localhost:4000/$conference_year/`).

 ## To update the site

 Do not commit to master.
 Raise a pull request with your changes and then merge to master when ready.
+Htmlproofer will run on pull requests to confirm that all links exist.

 Merging to master will deploy your changes to the live site.